The Northwest Center for Public Health Practice supports students working on a variety of projects in Washington

 The Northwest Public Health Training Center has funding to support students completing practice-based projects in public health organizations around the region.
 Twenty proposals will be funded up to $3,500 each during the 2020–21 school year.
 Stipends are distributed directly to students and are intended to help them defray living expenses during their hands-on training experience.

-Field Placements: Must establish or strengthen the placement of students in public or nonprofit health organizations, particularly ones serving underserved areas and populations, to work on a discrete public health project.
+Student Field Placements: Must establish or strengthen the placement of students in public or nonprofit health organizations, particularly ones serving underserved areas and populations, to work on a discrete public health project.
 This placement should provide structured opportunities or experiences to allow the student to apply acquired knowledge and skills in a public health practice setting.

 Stipends are available for:

 - Graduate and doctoral students enrolled public health, psychology, sociology, and social work degree programs.

 - Undergraduate juniors or seniors enrolled in public health, psychology, sociology, and social work degree programs.
 Undergraduate applications must include a letter of support from a faculty member.

 Project work must address populations in Washington, Alaska, Idaho, or Oregon and students should be enrolled at a college or university in this region.
 Stipends will be awarded to US citizens, non-citizen US nationals, or foreign nationals holding a visa permitting permanent residence in the United States.
 Individuals on temporary or student visas are not eligible.